Last Updated on Samuel Franklinby

 MapleStory Reboot vs Normal Servers Guide

 If you are a new or returning player to MapleStory wondering what to select in the reboot vs normal server debate our guide to server selection will break down the details, pros and cons of each option.
-With server selection being a permanent choice in your MapleStory adventure it is not a decision that should be made lightly and can often paralyse players.
+With server selection being a permanent choice in your MapleStory adventure it is not a decision that should be made lightly and can often paralyse players as they ask themselves what server should I join?

 With this MapleStory server guide you’ll have all the necessary information to make your decision and some key questions to ask yourself about your preferred playstyle before committing to either one.
 Regardless of your ultimate choice you’ll still be able to experience the vast majority of content that MapleStory has to offer on both reboot and regular servers.